ubccr/ccrdocs/pages/howto/empireai.md

   This is a test partition for Empire AI projects that are able to scale beyond the GPUs available in CCR's general-compute partition.
 Once you're ready for access to this partition, please submit a ticket to [CCR Help](../help.md) and include Grafana charts of recent jobs showing the GPU usage.
   - **ARM64 partition:**
   Any research group may [request an allocation](../portals/coldfront.md#request-an-allocation) for the `ARM64` partition in ColdFront.
 This partition contains NVIDIA Gracehopper nodes with 2 GH200 GPUs and 72 ARM64 Neoverse CPUs per node.
 These are similar to the next iteration of Empire AI equipment ("Beta").
 This partition will be an important part of your testing as you prepare to migrate your workflow to Beta in the coming months.
 NVIDIA containers for this architecture are named with the suffix `-igpu` in the container library.
 See [below](#containers) for more info on these.

+  !!!
+Tip
+    When running jobs on the `arm64` partition, please be aware of additional [environment setup](../software/march.md#neoverse-v2) required.

 ## GUI Applications and IDE Tools